fengwz17/Paper-List/README.md

 # Paper-List
-Some papers to read recently.
+Papers that have been read and to be read recently.

 ## Program analysis and verification
 [1] Heizmann, M., Hoenicke, J., Podelski, A.: **Refinement of Trace Abstraction**.
 SAS 2009: 69-85 (2009). [***Paper***](https://doi.org/10.1007/978-3-642-03237-0\_7)